2017 Women's March: Partnerships

 In late December, organizers announced that over 100 organizations would provide assistance during the march and support the event across their social media platforms.
 By January 18, more than 400 organizations were listed as "partners" on the March's official website.

 Planned Parenthood (which has received federal funding since 1970, when President Richard Nixon signed into law the Family Planning Services and Population Research Act) and the Natural Resources Defense Council were listed as the two "premier partners".
 Other organizations listed as partners included the AFL–CIO, Amnesty International USA, the Mothers of the Movement, the National Center for Lesbian Rights, the National Organization for Women, MoveOn.org, Human Rights Watch, Code Pink, Black Girls Rock!, the NAACP, the American Indian Movement, Emily's List, Oxfam, Greenpeace USA, and the League of Women Voters.

 On January 13, event organizers granted the anti-abortion feminist group New Wave Feminists partnership status.
 But after the organization's involvement was publicized in The Atlantic, it was removed from the partners page on the march's website.
 Other anti-abortion groups that had been granted partnership status, including Abby Johnson's And Then There Were None (ATTWN) and Stanton Healthcare, were subsequently unlisted as partners as well.
 New Wave Feminists and Johnson still participated in the official march, alongside other anti-abortion groups such as ATTWN, Students for Life of America, and Life Matters Journal.

+An online contingent of disabled and chronically ill marchers participated through the Disability March, an official co-sponsor.